Paediatric Feeding International

 Professionally Certified.
 Internationally Recognised.

-Dr. Taylor has authored over 50 peer-reviewed research publications and 3 book chapters, and has over 60 professional presentations internationally (USA, Australia, Japan, France, Greece, Italy, Maldives, Ireland, New Zealand, Sri Lanka, Philippines).
+Dr. Taylor has authored nearly 60 peer-reviewed research publications and 3 book chapters, and has nearly 70 professional presentations internationally (USA, Australia, Japan, France, Greece, Italy, Maldives, Ireland, New Zealand, Sri Lanka, Philippines).
 She is an Adjunct Senior Fellow at the University of Canterbury, Te Whare Wānanga o Waitaha, Christchurch, New Zealand.

 Treatment Built Upon Expertise